ruthenian8/dff-telegram-connector/README.md

 ```

-To get more advanced examples, take a look at [examples](https://github.com/ruthenian8/dff-telegram-connector/tree/main/examples) on GitHub.
+To get some of the more advanced examples, take a look at [examples](https://github.com/ruthenian8/dff-telegram-connector/tree/main/examples) on GitHub.

 # Contributing to the Dialog Flow Engine